meyer-lab/FcRn-trafficking/README.md

 As the model jacobian was invariant with respect to the IgG concentrations, the ODE model was solved through the matrix exponential of the jacobian.
 The half-life was found through root finding with either the Brent routine or Newton's method.

-Model fitting was performed using Markov Chain Monte Carlo within Stan (CITE).
+Model fitting was performed using Markov Chain Monte Carlo within Stan (1).
 Priors on $V_p$, $Q$, and $V_in$ were all specified as log-normal distributions with a mean and deviation of 1 in their respective units.
 The prior for $Q_u$ was specified as a log-normal distribution with mean $e^{0.1}$ and deviation of 0.5.
 Sorting parameter priors were specified to be flat, and in the order dictated by their relative affinity measurements.
 For example, if species A had a higher endosomal affinity than B, then $f_{sort,A}$ was given an even prior from 0 to 1, and $f_{sort,B}$ was given an even prior from 0 to $f_{sort,A}$.
+The half-life of each species was compared to a normal distribution representing the average and standard error of the *in vivo* experimental measurements.
+Sampling convergence was verified through autocorrelation analysis and the Geweke criterion.

+(1): Bob Carpenter, Andrew Gelman, Matthew D. Hoffman, Daniel Lee, Ben Goodrich, Michael Betancourt, Marcus Brubaker, Jiqiang Guo, Peter Li, and Allen Riddell.
+2017.
+Stan: A probabilistic programming language.
+Journal of Statistical Software 76(1).
+DOI 10.18637/jss.v076.i01